KruseJohn/clicky-game/README.md

 # Clicky-Game
 ## Overview

 This app is a memory game built with React and features 18 characters from South Park.
 The goal is not to click on any character more than once.
-If you select a chracter for a second time, the game will restart.
+If you select a character for a second time, the game will restart.
 If you successfully select each character once, the selected characters will reset and you can begin to play again.
 Good Luck!

 ## Deployed on Github Pages